mherling/DistrictHeatSim/README.md

 # Contact

-For collaboration or queries, contact JonasPfeiffer123's GitHub profile.
+For collaboration or queries, contact JonasPfeiffer123's GitHub profile or feel free to contact me over LinkedIn.